FREQUENTLY ASKED QUESTIONS ABOUT GRAMPIAN SAILBOATS

 Buzz Ballenger, Pres.

-Ballenger Spar Systems, Inc.
+Ballenger Spar Systems, Inc

-Another Forestay Fitting Failure: One of my customers brought this casting in last week.
+.Another Forestay Fitting Failure: One of my customers brought this casting in last week.
 This is a replacement for the original casting and it lasted a mere 2 weeks.

 As you can see, not only did the chainplate portion fail but the casting also chipped where the front leg of the bow rail is inserted.
 I think there is only one conclusion to be reached, someone has gone into the business of re casting these stem heads and is using the wrong alloy.
 During the days when Grampian was building boats ,they used a foundry down on Front St in Toronto.
 The alloy they were using was Almag 35 which was used specifically for it's strength.
 My guess is that someone is using a utility grade aluminum and are not aware of the dangerous situation they are creating.
-(Stainless Outfitters)
+(Stainless Outfitters)Click on thumbprint for larger image

 You can find more information concerning Forestay Fitting Failure on the G26 and G30 FAQ pages.